-Each month for the next three months, strive to progress to what they call the Century Club.
-Obviously, this is a challenge, but the goal is to do what you can and rest as needed within the 1:30 start/stop intervals.
-In fact, if you are a beginner, just try 25m and rest until the next start time.
+Each month for the next three months, strive to progress to the Century Club.
+This is a challenge, but the goal is to do what you can and rest as needed within the 1:30 start/stop intervals.
+If you are a beginner, just try 25 meters and rest until the next start time.

 50 sets of 1:30 = 75 minutes of swimming intervals.
-If you have never tried swimming more than an hour, build up and do 20 sets x 1:30 to do 30 minutes of swimming.
-Try a few times before going for the 50 sets and you will find that 75 minutes of swimming with intermittent rests is not that hard.
+If you never have tried swimming more than an hour, build up and do 20 sets x 1:30 for 30 minutes of swimming.
+Try a few times before going for the 50 sets, and you will find that 75 minutes of swimming with intermittent rests is not that hard.

 75 sets of 1:30 = 112.5 minutes.
 Now you are looking at almost two hours of swimming.
-During the month one and first few weeks of month two, you can practice building up to 75-90 minutes of swimming then testing yourself one day and push the 75 sets of swimming.
+During the first month and first few weeks of the second month, you can practice building up to 75-90 minutes of swimming, then testing yourself one day and push the 75 sets of swimming.

-100 sets of 1:30 = 150 minutes – that is 2.5 hours of swimming!
+100 sets of 1:30 = 150 minutes.
+That is 2.5 hours of swimming.
 Now you are looking at likely more swimming than you have ever done.
-During the month two and first few weeks of month three, you can practice building up to 90-120 minutes of swimming then testing yourself one day and push the 100 sets of swimming.
-Obviously, you can pace yourself and do smaller sets at first and see how long you can last.
+During the second month and first few weeks of the third month, you can practice building up to 90-120 minutes of swimming, then testing yourself one day and push the 100 sets of swimming.
+You can pace yourself, do smaller sets at first and see how long you can last.

-Anytime you are swimming for longer than an hour, you should have water, electrolytes, and some sugar.
-Typically a Gatorade type sports drink along with a bottle of water will be helpful for you to stay in the game and not burn out with the long swim workout.
+Anytime you are swimming for longer than an hour, you should have water, electrolytes and some sugar.
+A Gatorade-type sports drink, along with a bottle of water, typically will be helpful for you to stay in the game and not burn out with the long swim workout.